nurture-tech/unity-mcp-server/CONTRIBUTING.md

 ## Adding New Tools

-NUPS operates on the principle of a minimum set of highly flexible tools. `execute_code` can handle just about any mutation to a Unity project.
+Union operates on the principle of a minimum set of highly flexible tools. `execute_code` can handle just about any mutation to a Unity project.
 If the context you want to add is small and frequently needed, consider adding it to the `get_state` tool response instead of creating a new tool.
 If you want to enable a specific workflow, consider contributing a rules file in `rules`.